solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 solana-program = "1.16.0"
 ```

-We'll be running tests locally, but we'll need both the State Compression
+We’ll be running tests locally, but we’ll need both the State Compression
 Program and the Noop Program from the Mainnet to do so.
 To make sure these
 programs are available on our local cluster, we need to include them in the
 `Anchor.toml` file located in the root directory.
-Here's how you can add them:
+Here’s how you can add them:

 In `Anchor.toml`, update the programs section with the following entries: